NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 ## Zero Trust Analysis

-The above information can be used as rich context that allow zero trust access control.
-There are three more aspects can be implemented to enhance the zero trust framework:
+The above information can be used as rich context that allows zero trust access control.
+There are three additional aspects can be implemented to enhance the zero trust framework:

 * Remote Attestation Results:  For the PEP at the master agent or the internal resource server, Remote attestation results could also be part of the inputs, which could include the following information:
   * RoT and trust anchors